 - Pursuing an undergraduate program at an accredited post-secondary (2-year, 4-year, vocational, technical) institute

 - Expected Family Contribution (from the Student Aid Report of the FAFSA) may not exceed $15,000

 - Extenuating circumstances considered on a case-by-case basis

-Please note: Students who received the Maine Island Scholarship Renewal or a named scholarship award in 2017 are ineligible for this award.
-Read below for how to renew your award for the 2018-2019 school year.
+Please note: Eligible students may apply to this scholarship each year of their college career, up to four years.
+Students who were awarded the Maine Island Scholarship Renewal in 2017 are ineligible for this award, but should read below for information on how to renew your award for the 2019-2020 school year.

 In addition to the above Island Institute scholarships, we have compiled a list of other external scholarships island students may be eligible for.
 You will find scholarships listed by Maine county that may be relevant to island students, including some island-specific scholarships.
-If you are a scholarship provider and would like to add your scholarship to this list, please contact Caroline Moore.
+If you are a scholarship provider and would like to add your scholarship to this list, please contact us at firstname.lastname@example.org.

 The Geiger Scholarship supports students from Maine’s year-round, un-bridged islands who are eager to expand their educational horizons through off-island enrichment and travel experiences.
 The focus is on providing this opportunity to students who will grow individually through participation in off-island enrichment experiences.
 This scholarship is intended to serve students who may not otherwise be able to have these experiences.
 Preference is given for students pursuing programs independently, rather than participating in a pre-planned class trip.

 Students are eligible for one Geiger Scholarship award during middle school, one during high school, one during college, and one as a gap year.
 Scholarships support the following groups of students:

 - Middle School students attending off-island enrichment or travel programs, including summer camp